affilirator/thekitchen-pot/src/content/blog/best-2-slice-toaster.md

 This 2 slice toaster is not an exception!

-Kitchen Aid Pro 2 Slice Toaster is an automatic toasting machine that's elegantly finished with frosted pearl, but you can still choose a different option with your favorite color.
+Kitchen Aid Pro 2 Slice Toaster is an automatic toasting machine that’s elegantly finished with frosted pearl, but you can still choose a different option with your favorite color.
 Many households have fallen in love with it as it features a sophisticated design with some gentle curves.

 This robust 2 slice toaster measures 7-1/10 inches width, 8-9/10 inches height, and 13-7/10 inches length.
 Additionally, it only weighs 12.2 pounds.
 These features guarantee portability.

-Also, you'll enjoy the seven shade dial settings that help you to choose how dark or light you may want the toast to look like.
+Also, you’ll enjoy the seven shade dial settings that help you to choose how dark or light you may want the toast to look like.

 Do you love preparing sliced bagels of frozen bread?
 If yes, then this becomes your right pick.
 It has frozen and bagel functions.
 Additionally, the 2 slice toaster has a high-sense technology, and the toaster can keep your bread warm for some time before you settle for breakfast.